techidaily/site-games-able/source/_posts/embark-on-exciting-adventures-in-our-top-10-no-ad-games.md

 Close

- This game includes 39 puzzle games (38 for iOS) that are[open-source, ad-free, and entirely free games to play](https://www.makeuseof.com/tag/open-source-video-games/) .
+ This game includes 39 puzzle games (38 for iOS) that are [open-source, ad-free, and entirely free games to play](https://www.makeuseof.com/tag/open-source-video-games/) .
 You can read the description of each puzzle to understand it better.

  Each puzzle offers a unique challenge, and it might take some time to solve it.
 If you are looking to test your brain and kill some time, this game is worth giving a shot at.

-**Download:** Simon Tatham's Puzzles for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36314/https://play.google.com/store/apps/details?id=name.boyle.chris.sgtpuzzles) |[iOS](https://apps.apple.com/app/simon-tathams-portable-puzzle/id622220631) (Free)
+**Download:** Simon Tatham's Puzzles for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36314/https://play.google.com/store/apps/details?id=name.boyle.chris.sgtpuzzles) |[iOS](https://apps.apple.com/app/simon-tathams-portable-puzzle/id622220631) (Free)

 ## 9\.
 Cytoid: A Community Rhythm Game